 For more information about the Pro Bono Scholars Program, please review the Pro Bono Scholars Program Externship description.

 Students should submit an application, resume and transcript on-line via CAMS.
 Some applicants may be contacted during the clinic application period for an interview.
 For questions regarding the application process, please contact Yvette Bisono at (212) 998-6177 or via email.
 If you have questions about the clinic itself, you can direct them to Randi Levine or Matthew Lenaghan.

-Students who are interested in learning more about the clinic may wish to speak with the following students who are participating in Education Advocacy Clinic during the spring of 2022:
+Students who are interested in learning more about the clinic may wish to speak with the following students who are participating in the Education Advocacy Clinic during the spring of 2023:

 * 8 students is the combined maximum for the Education Advocacy Clinic and the Education Advocacy Clinic - Pro Bono Scholars Program.

 ** 5 credits include 3 clinical credits and 2 academic seminar credits.

 *** 14 credits include 11 clinical credits and 3 academic seminar credits.
 Students may not take more than one of the 14-credit, semester-long clinics Education Sector Policy and Consulting Clinic (LW.12446 / LW.12447) and the Pro Bono Scholars Program Clinic-Education Advocacy (LW.12518 / LW.12401).